acroy/Quantum.jl/README.md

 # Quantum.jl
-*A framework for performing operations on user-defined quantum states*
+*A framework for performing common quantum mechanical operations*

 Julia is an up-and-coming language for scientific computing that promises a high level of abstraction without the performance sacrifice such abstraction